alandaux/Text-Field-Data-Cleaning/README.md

 # Text-Field-Data-Cleaning
-Data Cleaning for Text Fields in Aggregate Analyses
+Data Cleaning for Text Fields in Aggregate Analyses Using dplyr